inspec/inspec-aws/docs/resources/aws_cloudfront_key_groups.md

 # aws_cloudfront_key_groups

-Use the `aws_cloudfront_key_groups` InSpec audit resource to test properties of the plural AWS CloudFront Key Group.
+Use the `aws_cloudfront_key_groups` InSpec audit resource to test properties of the plural resource AWS CloudFront Key Group.

 ## Syntax